 Step 1: Filing the Petition

 The first step in getting a divorce is filing the petition.
-In a dissolution of marriage, the person who is filing for the divorce is called the “petitioner.”
+In a dissolution of marriage, the person filing for the divorce is called the “petitioner.”
 The petition is filed in the circuit court and must state that the marriage is “irretrievably broken.”
-The court filing will either be in the county where both spouses last lived together or the county in which the Petitioner currently lives.
+The court filing will be in the county where both spouses last lived together or where the Petitioner currently lives.

 Additionally, when filing the petition for dissolution of marriage, the petitioner must also submit additional legal documents required by the court.
 These documents can include financial affidavits, property distribution proposals, and, if applicable, child custody plans.